Table of Contents

-Owners of residential properties in Delhi, are liable to pay property tax to the Municipal Corporation of Delhi (MCD) every year.
+Owners of residential properties in Delhi, are liable to pay MCD property tax to the Municipal Corporation of Delhi (MCD) every year.
 Based on the area/colony in which your property is located, you would need to pay your property tax, either to the South Delhi Municipal Corporation (SDMC), the North Delhi Municipal Corporation (NDMC) or the East Delhi Municipal Corporation (EDMC).
 Delhi is also divided into eight categories, from A to H, based on the values of properties in the colonies belonging to each category.
-The rate of property tax and the unit area value (assigned value per sq metre of the property) differ for all the eight categories.
+The rate of MCD property tax and the unit area value (assigned value per sq metre of the property) differ for all the eight categories.

-How to calculate property tax for a residential property in Delhi
+How to calculate property tax in Delhi

 The MCD uses the ‘Unit Area System’ for property tax calculation all over the city.
 The formula used for calculation is as follows: